Orioles score early and late, edge Rangers 3-2

 In his second career start, Texas' Cody Bradford pushed through a challenging first inning, allowing two runs before settling down to keep the Rangers close through five innings.
 Bradford struck out five batters along with five hits and a walk.

-The bright sun in Baltimore led to a misplayed first-inning fly ball by Rangers second baseman Corey Seager.
+The bright sun in Baltimore led to a misplayed first-inning fly ball by Rangers shortstop Corey Seager.
 The ball landed shallow center field, putting Orioles leadoff hitter Cedric Mullins on first base.
 Bradford then surrendered consecutive singles.

 Bradford countered with four scoreless innings, but Texas' lineup struggled at the plate.
 Bradish held the Rangers to a single hit -- Adolis Garcia's second-inning single -- through the first five innings and he walked just one in that span.

-In the eights, Grossman again led off with a base hit.
+In the eighth, Grossman again led off with a base hit.
 With two outs and pinch runner Bubba Thompson on third, Seager drove a double to center field, tying the score at 2-2.

-Ragans completed a scoreless seventh for Texas on the mound, but ran into trouble in the eighth, as Mullins walked and Adley Rutschman singled.
-With runners on the corners, he Ragans was replaced by right-hander Joe Barlow, who surrendered the go-ahead single to Hays --- the first batter he faced.
+Ragans completed a scoreless seventh for Texas on the mound but ran into trouble in the eighth, as Mullins walked and Adley Rutschman singled.
+With runners on the corners, Ragans was replaced by right-hander Joe Barlow, who surrendered the go-ahead single to Hays -- the first batter he faced.

 Felix Bautista closed out the victory for Baltimore by striking out the side in the ninth, earning his 13th save of the season.